hood/popui.nvim/README.md

 - `input-overrider`: alternative to NeoVim's default `vim.ui.input` prompt
 - `diagnostics-navigator`: utility to quickly navigate and jump to LSP diagnostics issues in the current buffer
 - `marks-manager`: utility to quickly navigate, jump to or remove (permanently!) uppercase marks
+- `references-navigator`: utility to quickly navigate and jump to project-wide references to the symbol under the cursor
 <br/><br/>
 <h3>See it in action below:</h3>
 <br/>